leapfrogtechnology/sync-db/README.md

 ## Usage

-You can use sync-db as a CLI tool as well as within your scripts.
+You can use `sync-db` both as a CLI utility and programmatically.

 ### CLI